'We're All Struggling': Writer Saeed Jones Reflects On Identity And Acceptance

 And yet he couldn't be any other way: "Being gay isn't a choice, just like being black isn't a choice," Jones says.
 "I don't stop.
 I do not give up.
 I do not take America's 'no' to my identity for an answer."

-In his new coming-of-age memoir, How We Fight for our Lives, Jones reflects on his struggle to embrace his identity.
+In his new coming-of-age memoir, How We Fight for Our Lives, Jones reflects on his struggle to embrace his identity.
 The "we" in the title is intentional; he hopes the book will spark a conversation among a cross section of readers.

 "We're all struggling," he says.
 "I want you to experience what's going on in my book and think about it in relation to your own life, whether that's because you're like, 'Oh this is totally different!'
 Or because you're like, 'Hmm.
 This is really familiar.'
 I think that's a useful way of thinking about memoir."